Finally, Compromise: Flat Earther suggests maybe planet could be hexagonal - The Beaverton

 Finally, Compromise: Flat Earther suggests maybe planet could be hexagonal

-In an effort to appease both the scientific community and the world’s flat earthers, Society member Devon Pinsent has put forth a bold suggestion: maybe it’s time for all of us to agree the planet is hexagonal.
+In an effort to appease both the scientific community and the world’s flat earthers, Society member Devon Pinsent has put forth a bold suggestion: maybe ’s time for all of us to agree the planet is hexagonal.

 “A hexagon is round, but it has many flat parts,” Pinsent explained, gesturing to an enormous whiteboard he had covered with diagrams to demonstrate his point.
 “It captures the essence of both sides of the debate without committing one way or the other.
 I think that’s pretty special.”

-Science has been at war with the flat earth movement for centuries, so finding peace in a shape that is simultaneously flat and round could be a beautiful moment for both groups.
+has been at war with the flat earth movement for centuries, so finding peace in a shape that is simultaneously flat and round could be a beautiful moment for both groups.
 In the cacophony of expertise, voices of unfounded skepticism, like Pinsent’s, could finally be heard.

 “I feel that the Earth is flat.
 How is that feeling less valid than, say, a photograph of the Earth being round?”
 Pinsent fumed, tearing up a little bit.
 “The Flat Earth Society is offering an olive branch here.
 We want to compromise, even though we really don’t have to.
 Science needs to reign in the obstructionist factions blocking our generous deal.”